lsst-sitcom/sitcomtn-037/index.rst

 FAFF-REQ-0059
 ^^^^^^^^^^^^^
-**Specification:**  Observers shall be able to reproduce faro metrics and the data that went into them.
+**Specification:**  Observers shall be able to reproduce analysis_tools metrics and the data that went into them.

 **Rationale:** The metrics are scalars and therefore do not include all required information to diagnose a problem.
-One way to satisfy this requirement is to ensure the "faro metric modules" are importable and the objects use to determine them are either stored, or at a minimum are easily reproduced.
+One way to satisfy this requirement is to ensure that the "analysis_tools metric modules" are importable and the objects use to determine them are either stored, or at a minimum are easily reproduced.

 Data Access
 -----------